timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-2-2.md

 title = "Book Takeaways: The Improbability Principle (2/2)"

 +++
+### Recap

+We've covered the basics in Part 1 – how the human mind is not used to dealing with random numbers, how large numbers are used to even out probabilities, and we introduced the normal distribution.
+Let's continue–

 ### The Law of Inevitability

 > One out of all possible outcomes must occur.